DV

 Strategy & risk

-QQQM tracks NASDAQ-100 Index with a growth approach, while VOO tracks S&P 500 Index using a large cap strategy.
+QQQM tracks NASDAQ-100 Index with a growth approach, while VOO tracks S&P 500 Index with a large cap approach.
 Beta is 1.18 for QQQM and 1.0 for VOO, indicating VOO is less volatile relative to the market.

 QQQM beta1.18